tcltk/tcl/doc/markdown/interp.md

 The following commands from Tcl's library of support procedures are not present in a safe interpreter: .DS **auto\_exec\_ok**	**auto\_import**	**auto\_load** **auto\_load\_index**	**auto\_qualify**	[unknown] .DE Note in particular that safe interpreters have no default [unknown] command, so Tcl's default autoloading facilities are not available.
 Autoload access to Tcl's commands that are normally autoloaded: .DS **auto\_mkindex**	**auto\_mkindex\_old** **auto\_reset**	**history** **parray**	**pkg\_mkIndex** **::pkg::create**	**::safe::interpAddToAccessPath** **::safe::interpCreate**	**::safe::interpConfigure** **::safe::interpDelete**	**::safe::interpFindInAccessPath** **::safe::interpInit**	**::safe::setLogCmd** **tcl\_endOfWord**	**tcl\_findLibrary** **tcl\_startOfNextWord**	**tcl\_startOfPreviousWord** **tcl\_wordBreakAfter**	**tcl\_wordBreakBefore** .DE can only be provided by explicit definition of an [unknown] command in the safe interpreter.
 This will involve exposing the [source] command.
 This is most easily accomplished by creating the safe interpreter with Tcl's **Safe-Tcl** mechanism.  **Safe-Tcl** provides safe versions of [source], [load], and other Tcl commands needed to support autoloading of commands and the loading of packages.

-In addition, the **env** variable is not present in a safe interpreter, so it cannot share environment variables with other interpreters.
-The **env** variable poses a security risk, because users can store sensitive information in an environment variable.
+In addition, the [env][tclvars] variable is not present in a safe interpreter, so it cannot share environment variables with other interpreters.
+The [env][tclvars] variable poses a security risk, because users can store sensitive information in an environment variable.
 For example, the PGP manual recommends storing the PGP private key protection password in the environment variable *PGPPASS*.
 Making this variable available to untrusted code executing in a safe interpreter would incur a security risk.

 If extensions are loaded into a safe interpreter, they may also restrict their own functionality to eliminate unsafe commands.
 For a discussion of management of extensions for safety see the manual entries for **Safe-Tcl** and the [load] Tcl command.